-What happens before a colonoscopy?
+What should I know or tell my doctor before a colonoscopy?

 You may experience skin irritation around the anus due to the passage of liquid stools.
 To prevent and treat skin irritation, you should:

-- Apply vaseline or Desitin® ointment to the skin around the anus before drinking the bowel preparation medications.
+- Apply Vaseline® or Desitin® ointment to the skin around the anus before drinking the bowel preparation medications.
 These products can be purchased at any drug store.

 - Wipe the skin after each bowel movement with disposable wet wipes instead of toilet paper.
 These are found in the toilet paper area of the store.

 - Sit in a bathtub filled with warm water for 10 to 15 minutes after you finish passing a stool.
 After soaking, blot the skin dry with a soft cloth.
-Then apply vaseline or Desitin® ointment to the anal area, and place a cotton ball just outside your anus to absorb leaking fluid.
+Then apply Vaseline or Desitin ointment to the anal area, and place a cotton ball just outside your anus to absorb leaking fluid.

-What happens during a colonoscopy?
+What happens on the day of a colonoscopy?